-Categories of Services Accessed [1] For project sponsors that provided HOPWA housing subsidy assistance, identify the households who demonstrated the following: [2] For project sponsors that did NOT provide housing subsidy assistance, identify the households who demonstrated the following: Outcome Indicator Has a housing plan for maintaining or establishing stable on-going housing 94 N/A Support for Stable Housing Had contact with a case manager/benefits counselor consistent with the schedule specified in client's individual service plan (may include leveraged services such as Ryan White Medical Case Management) 98 N/A Access to Support Had contact with a primary health care provider consistent with the schedule specified in client's individual service plan 99 N/A Access to Health Care Accessed and maintained medical insurance/assistance 99 N/A Access to Health Care 5.
-Successfully accessed or maintained qualification for sources of income 97 N/A Sources of Income
+Categories of Services Accessed For project sponsors that provided HOPWA housing subsidy assistance, identify the households who demonstrated the following: [2] For project sponsors that did NOT provide housing subsidy assistance, identify the households who demonstrated the following: Outcome Indicator 1.
+Has a housing plan for maintaining or establishing stable on-going housing 42 Support for Stable Housing 2.
+Had contact with a case manager/benefits counselor consistent with the schedule specified in client's individual service plan (may include leveraged services such as Ryan White Medical Case Management) 38 Access to Support 3.
+Had contact with a primary health care provider consistent with the schedule specified in client's individual service plan 38 Access to Health Care 4.
+Accessed and maintained medical insurance/assistance 29 Access to Health Care 5.
+Successfully accessed or maintained qualification for sources of income 42 Sources of Income only)

-Chart 1b, Row 4: Sources of Medical Insurance and Assistance include, but are not limited to the following (Reference only)
+Chart 1b, Row 4: Sources of Medical Insurance and Assistance include, but are not limited to the following (Reference